okstate-maps/guide-georeference-maps/index.md

 ## Introduction

-Georeferencing is the process of adding geographic information to a raster image (i.e. maps, satelite images and aerial photographs) so mapping software can place the image in its real world location.
+Georeferencing is the process of adding geographic information to a raster image (i.e. maps, satelite images and aerial photographs).
+This allows mapping software to place the image in its real-world location.
 This is done by assigning geographic coordinates to the raster's pixels.

 ## *Georeferencing with ArcGIS Pro*